 An abnormally enlarged spleen is a common finding in individuals with primary myelofibrosis.
 Splenomegaly may cause pain or a feeling of fullness in the upper left portion of the stomach.
 Splenomegaly can also cause severe pain in the upper left shoulder (referred pain).
-Abnormal enlargement of the liver (hepatomegaly) occurs in approximately two-thirds of cases.
+Abnormal enlargement of the liver (hepatomegaly) occurs in approximately two-thirds of patients.
 Abnormal enlargement of the spleen or liver may occur, in part, due to extramedullary hematopoiesis, an abnormal process where blood cells develop outside of the bone marrow.

 Extramedullary hematopoiesis may also cause masses (fibrohematopoietic tumors) to form in the gastrointestinal tract, lungs, skin, liver, spleen and other areas of the body.
 Symptoms associated with these tumors occur due to compression of nearby structures or impaired function of an affected organ.
 Fibrohematopoietic tumors in the gastrointestinal tract may lead to excessive bleeding, tumors in the brain can cause neurological complications, and tumors near the spine can compress the spinal cord.

 Bone or joint pain may develop later in the course of the disease.
 Additional complications may occur in some cases of primary myelofibrosis including increased blood pressure of the main artery delivering blood to the liver (portal hypertension) due to excess blood flow from the spleen.
 The liver cannot absorb the excess blood flow, which may be forced into small veins within the stomach or esophagus.
 These veins may expand and eventually rupture causing bleeding (esophageal or gastric varices).
 Increased blood pressure of the main artery of lungs (pulmonary hypertension) may also occur.

-In approximately 20 percent of cases, primary myelofibrosis will progress to acute myelogenous leukemia, a specific type of blood cancer.
+In approximately 20 percent of individuals, primary myelofibrosis will progress to acute myelogenous leukemia, a specific type of blood cancer.

 The underlying cause of primary myelofibrosis is unknown (idiopathic).
-Approximately, 50 percent of cases are associated with a mutation of the JAK2 gene.
+Approximately, 50 percent of people with PMF have a mutation of the JAK2 gene.
 This gene is also mutated in essential thrombocythemia and polycythemia vera.
 Mutations in the CALR gene occur in approximately 20% of the patients.
-Approximately 10 percent of cases of primary myelofibrosis are associated with mutations of the MPL gene.
-The exact role that JAK2 or MPL gene mutations play in the development of primary myelofibrosis is unknown.
+Approximately 10 percent of those affected have mutations of the MPL gene.
+The exact role that JAK2, CALR or MPL gene mutations play in the development of primary myelofibrosis is unknown.